 Mediators are generally lawyers, retired judges, or business professionals.
 However, you can become a mediator without having been any of those careers mentioned.
 Degrees aren’t necessary in some states but a certificate of completion from a mediation course probably is.
 A mediation course is typically 20-40 hours of training.

 Courses to become a mediator will include negotiations techniques, active listening, conflict management, and interpreting body language.
 Other skills necessary to being an effective mediator are excellent communications and negotiations skills, superb reading and writing skills, and outstanding decision-making skills.

 State requirements vary so make sure to check with your state.

 What Kind of Salary Does a Mediator Make?

-Employment for mediators is expected to grow 9% between now and 2024 which is a bit faster than the average.
+Employment for mediators is expected to grow 11 percent between now and 2026 which is a bit faster than the average.
 Because mediators deal mostly in law, those with law degrees can expect to have better job prospects than those with only a certificate of course completion.